bootstrapworld/curriculum/lessons/data-cycle/langs/en-us/slides.md

 @image{images/AnalyzeData.png, "Analyze Data icon", 100}

+Once we know what data we need, we can turn our attention to what we want to build with it!

+- Do we need to filter out certain rows and make a new table?
+- Do we need a pie chart?
+- Should we make a histogram?
 What kinds of displays can help us analyze whether there are more fixed or unfixed animals?

+---
+{layout="LaunchR"}
+# Analyzing Data

+@image{images/AnalyzeData.png, "Analyze Data icon", 100}

+**Are more animals fixed or unfixed?**

 We could use a bar-chart _or_ a pie-chart to do this analysis, but since we care more about the ratio ("2x as many fixed as unfixed") than the actual count ("20 fixed vs. 10 fixed") a pie chart is the better choice.

-Once we've decided what to make and we know which rows and columns we're plotting, the next step is to _write the code!_{style="font-size:14pt"}
+Once we've decided what to make and we know which rows and columns we're plotting, the next step is to _write the code!_

 ---
 {layout="LaunchR"}